martgil/webext-docs/tabs.rst

    .. api-member::
       :type: any

       The JSON response object sent by the handler of the message.
-If an error occurs while connecting to the specified tab, the callback will be called with no arguments and <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/lastError'>runtime.lastError</a> will be set to the error message.
+If an error occurs while connecting to the specified tab, the callback will be called with no arguments and `runtime.lastError <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/lastError>`__ will be set to the error message.

    .. _Promise: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise